fe-data/fe-docs/docs/usage/examples.rst

 ========
 Some examples of how fast events can be used.
 You may use them as an example for your own music event, festival, sports event, bicycle tour, …

 We will be using our Vinyl Open Air festival and a boattrip on a lake as examples.
 We wont be setting dates in our examples.
-And of course we assume you create you own pdf etickets, emails, ..
+And of course we assume you create your own pdf etickets, emails, ..
 You could also add a seatingplan to the '*Boattrip*' examples.

 Single ticket